bmeulebroeck/gd_setlists/README.md

 # gd_setlists
-Project to retrieve Grateful Dead concert setlists using BeautifulSoup and then export as a csv
+Project to retrieve Grateful Dead concert setlists using BeautifulSoup, organize data using pandas, then export as a csv

 The source site structure is:
 - A list of html pages for each year from 1972 to 1995
 - That in turn has links to each concert in that year
 - And each link leads to a txt file with the setlist for each concert.

 The notebook ending in 'test' was my development file to make sure all data was being retrieved the way I intended.
 The actual loop is in the 'loop' notebook.